Skip to main content

 3. Fill in the Aloware port-in request form:

-5. Losing Carrier - enter the name of the company that currently holds the phone number (s) being requested to port into Aloware.
+• Losing carrier - enter the name of the company that currently holds the phone number (s) being requested to port into Aloware.

-To authorize and verify your Snap Port request, you’ll need to provide the following:
+To authorized and verify your Snap Port request, you will need to provide the following:

 1. Letter of Authorization (LoA) - fill out and sign the LoA document, then upload it.
 This form is required to authorize the transfer.

-2. List of numbers - provide the complete list of phone numbers you want to port.
+2. List of numbers - provide the coplete list of phone numbers you want to port.

 3. Supporting documents - include proof of ownership, such as: